 - Leave the area better than you found it: We’re blessed with some of the cleanest lakes, rivers, and trails in the world.
 Let’s keep it that way.
 Pack out what you packed in, pick up after your pets, and make sure there’s no sign of your presence once you leave.

-- Respect everything local: Whether it’s the Indigenous people who care for our land, the shop keepers who provide for our needs, or the wildlife that graces us with their presence, respect for our spaces and places allows us to live in harmony with our surroundings.
+- Respect everything local: Whether it’s the Indigenous people who care for our land (from the past, the present & the future), to the shop keepers who provide for our needs, or for the wildlife that graces us with their presence, respect for our spaces and places allows us to live in harmony with our surroundings.

 CMH Heli & Summer Adventures has been an industry leader in sustainable practices since their first Sustainability Report in 2003.
 CMH is constantly looking for ways to reduce their impact on the land and wildlife in their tenures.